wp-premium/gravityforms/README.md

 # Gravity Forms

-Forked from wp-premium/gravityforms, with an added composer.json file
+Forked from wp-premium/gravityforms, with an added composer.json file and minor bugfixes